-In transoceanic tele-immersion, different time/different place collaboration is the most attractive.
-Because of time zone issues, it may be inconvenient to schedule synchronous meetings, so asynchronous work may be the most appropriate method.
+In trans-oceanic tele-immersion, different time / different place collaboration is the most attractive.
+Because of time zone issues it may be inconvenient to schedule synchronous meetings, so asynchronous work may be the most appropriate method.
 Asynchronous work also has the advantage that geographically distributed teams can work on the problem around the clock, by passing the work off at the end of the day to another team who is just arriving at work in their morning.
-E-mail is a very successful tool supporting asynchronous work.
-However, in international collaborations there is typically a one-day turnaround time to get responses, so collaborators can easily waste days clarifying the work to be done and making instructions clear.
-When working in a VE, this is even more difficult because it is hard to use text, speech, or even 2D images alone to describe work to be done, or discoveries that have been made in a dynamic 3D environment.
-It is important that messages among the distributed team members be clear, to reduce misunderstandings.
-In a VE it is important to be able to put these messages into their appropriate context -- the context of the virtual world itself.
+Email is a very successful tool supporting asynchronous work.
+However, in international collaborations there is typically a 1-day turnaround time to get responses, so collaborators can easily waste days clarifying the work to be done and making instructions clear.
+When working in a virtual environment this is even more difficult as it is hard to use text, speech, or even 2D images alone to describe work to be done, or discoveries that have been made in a dynamic 3D environment.
+It is important that messages between the distributed team members be clear, to reduce misunderstandings.
+In a virtual environment it is important to be able to put these messages into their appropriate context - the context of the virtual world itself.

 One of the advantages of doing design or scientific visualization in an immersive environment is the ability to have geographically distributed participants sharing space with each other and the objects under discussion.
 This allows the participants to point at specific objects in the scene or set the parameters of the simulation to specific values to clarify what they are saying.
 It gives the users a common context for their discussions.
-Especially in international collaborations where the language barrier can be a large hurdle, being able to gesture relative to the environment (pointing at the red box, turning your head to look at the green sphere) helps to clarify the discussion.
+Especially in international collaborations where the language barrier can be a large hurdle, being able to gesture relative to the environment (pointing at the red box, turning you head to look at the green sphere) helps to clarify the discussion.
 In asynchronous collaboration, the ability to hand off work quickly and accurately is of great importance.
-A user stepping into the VE needs to know what work has been done since he or she was last there, and what new work may need to be done.
+A user stepping into the virtual environment needs to know what work has been done since he / she was last there, and what new work may need to be done.
 What is the best way to transmit that information?

-Lessons can be learned from the sharing of more traditional text and image information on remote computers, through such tools as Lotus Notes, Microsoft Net-meeting, Habanero, and MUDs / MOOs, and from the sharing of graphical, audio, and video data through media spaces, and also through previous work in VEs.
+Lessons can be learned from the sharing of more traditional text and image information on remote computers through such tools as Lotus Notes, Microsoft Net-meeting, Habanero, and MUDs / MOOs, and from the sharing graphical, audio and video data through media spaces, and also through previous work in virtual environments.
 Cspray can save both the collaboration state and a trace of a session; TeleInViVo can record and play back rendered pictures without audio.
-Verlinden et al. allowed a user in a VE to record a voice message and attach it to an annotation marker.
-Vanno extended this capability by allowing a user to record and replay voice annotations attached to places, objects, or times in the VE.
-Crumbs allows users to annotate parts of rendered volumes.
-Immersive tutoring systems such as Steve can monitor user's behavior and replay prerecorded speech and gestures to help in training situations.
-The virtual director allows the creation of 2D animated movies by pointing a virtual camera from within an immersive VE.
-Although these tools all support various aspects of collaborative work, they tend to be very application specific, with few studies performed on their effects.
+Verlinden et al allowed a user in a virtual environment to record a voice message and attach it to an annotation marker.
+Vanno extended this capability by allowing a user to record and replay voice annotations attached to places, objects, or times in the virtual environment.
+Crumbs, allows users to annotate parts of rendered volumes.
+Immersive tutoring systems such as Steve can monitor user's behaviour and replay prerecorded speech and gestures to help in training situations.
+The virtual director allows the creation of 2D animated movies by pointing a virtual camera from within an immersive work, they tend to be very application specific with few studies performed on their affects.